Eruin4/TTRL-2gpus/README.md

 # TTRL-2gpus
-There are some differences in commands and libraries.
-However, they may not be complete.\n Some parts of the code were changed to fit my environment.\n It's pretty deep, and version issues happen often.\n base on https://github.com/PRIME-RL/TTRL
+Some parts of the code were changed to fit my environment.

+I modified a deeper part of the code than I thought.

+Version issues occur frequently.

+base on https://github.com/PRIME-RL/TTRL